aboglioli/big-brother-old/README.md

 Enterprise Resource Planning system.

-It's intended to manage all the resources and processes of a business:
+It's intended to manage all the resources and processes of a business.